gchure/phd/_site/src/chapter_09/section_05_logistic_regression.md

 ### Bayesian parameter estimation of $\beta_0$ and $\beta_1$

-&nbsp;&nbsp;&nbsp;&nbsp;The central challenge of this work is to estimate the probability of survival $p_s$ given only a measure of the total number of MscL channels in that cell.
+The central challenge of this work is to estimate the probability of survival $p_s$ given only a measure of the total number of MscL channels in that cell.
 In other words, for a given measurement of $N_c$ channels, we want to know likelihood that a cell would survive an osmotic